Login

 Dec.
 16, 2024

-Note: this video was produced for MnDOTs Noise Policy and some provisions may not be relevant for all future road construction/noise wall projects.
-Please see MnDOTs new Noise Requirements page for new provisions.
+Note: this video was produced for MnDOT's Noise Policy, and some provisions may not apply to all future road construction or noise wall projects.
+For updated requirements, please refer to MnDOT's new Noise Requirements page.

-Noise barriers block the direct path of sound waves from the highway to homes and businesses along the highway.
-They do not eliminate noise, they only reduce the noise.
-To be considered effective, a noise barrier must reduce noise impact to receptors by at least 5 decibels.
+Noise barriers function by obstructing the direct transmission of sound waves from highways to nearby homes and businesses.
+While they do not eliminate noise entirely, they can mitigate it.
+To be recognized as effective, a noise barrier must achieve at least a 5-decibel reduction in impact on adjacent receptors.

-JINBIAO contains other products and information you need, so please check it out.
+JINBIAO contains additional products and information, so please take a look.

 Join Us